 Do you need medical treatment after a bike crash? :

 - Are you in any pain?
 Some minor pain is normal after a crash, but if you are experiencing significant pain, you should seek medical attention promptly after a collision.
 Also, if you experience any discomfort that does not get better or worsens in the days following a crash, see a physician.

 - Check your helmet.
 Does it show any damage or scrapes in the finish?
 If so, you should probably be assessed for a concussion.
 Signs of a concussion include headache, confusion, a lapse of consciousness, nausea and vomiting, or ringing in the ears.
 Concussions are serious injuries and should always be treated by medical professionals.
 Sometimes, concussions can be overlooked.
 Mild concussions do not always involve a lapse in consciousness.
 Any head injury should be treated by a medical professional.

 - Are you bleeding?
 If you have been in a bike crash, you probably have some scrapes and you may be bleeding.
 Minor scrapes and abrasions can usually be treated at home, but if you have gravel or road debris deeply embedded in your wounds or if you are experiencing a flow of blood from an injury, seek medical treatment.

 - Check your joints.
 Stretch from side to side, and move your arms, elbows, legs, and knees about.
 Stiffness, discomfort, or a rubbing or catching sensation can indicate more serious injuries.
 Sometimes, joint injuries feel worse in the days following a crash.

 - Monitor your condition.
 Even if you do not show any initial signs of concussion, broken bones, or joint injuries from your bicycle accident, you should carefully monitor your condition over the coming hours and days.
 If you experience any head pain, dizziness, or confusion, seek medical attention.

 Even if you initially feel fine, you may be surprised to encounter feelings of pain and stiffness hours or even days after your bicycle accident.
-Although some stiffness and pain is not uncommon, pain that is intense, unrelenting, or doesn’t let up after taking a mild pain reliever should be assessed.
+Although some stiffness and pain are not uncommon, pain that is intense, unrelenting, or doesn’t let up after taking a mild pain reliever should be assessed.